sevleo/YoGato/README.md

 ## Roadmap

-- [ ] Add ability to change view of poses in the designer: by categories, by names
+- [x] Add ability to change view of poses in the designer: by categories, by names
-- [ ] Add ability to search for poses in the catalog
-- [ ] Add ability to search for poses in the designer
+- [x] Add ability to search for poses in the designer
 - [ ] Add User Preferences section
   - [ ] Allow user update & reset their password
 - [ ] Add login through Facebook